How to Make a Simple Bookshelf with Young Woodworkers

 - 4 - 1/4 in. flat washers

-Here’s a simple DIY bookshelf project that gives you a chance to pass some of your woodworking skills on to the next generation.
+Here’s a simple DIY bookshelf project that gives you a chance to pass some of beginner-level woodworking skills on to the next generation.
 Any kid will love spending the day with you assembling this bookcase.
 And by the end of the day, your helper will have hands-on experience with several power tools, plus an attractive homemade bookshelf to show off.

 Meet Justin and Jackson